aws-solutions-library-samples/guidance-for-deploying-high-performance-computing-clusters-on-aws/README.md

 ### Architecture diagrams

-Architecture diagrams below show sample NIST 800-223 based architecture, provisoning and deployment process using cloudformation, HPC Cluster deployment, and user interactions via AWS ParallelCluster
+Architecture diagrams below show sample NIST 800-223 based architecture, provisoning and deployment process using cloudformation, HPC Cluster deployment, and user interactions via AWS ParallelCluster.
+Depending on the region you deploy the solution in, it will automatically scale to from 2-4 AZs in order to maximize availability and redundancy of your cluster.

 ![Infrastructure](/assets/images/ref-arch.png "Reference Architecture")